Intermittent or Odd Functionality with Wipers, Door Locks, Horn, Lights, Dashboard, etc. (ie. My Vehicle is Possessed)

 Many people report situations where their vehicle "goes nuts" with headlights, fans, wipers, horn, gauges, wipers, door locks, or other items turn on/off on their own.
 We have several proven solutions listed below to fix intermittent problems based on our own research and feedback from others, but this type of problem is never related to our productrs or the fuel pump circuit.
 However, note that certain relay-driven items (horn, door locks, wipers, fuel pump, etc) that fail to work all the time may be able to be repaired.
 If you are able to fix your problem, please contact us and share your solution so we can share with others.
 The following suggestions are the result of thousands of phone calls and emails since 2014:

-- Check all mini blade and cartridge fuses to make sure none are blown
+- Open TIPM lid, then check all mini blade and cartridge fuses to make sure none are blown

 - Swap all similar grey relays with the same part numbers.
 These grey relays are removable and located next to your fuses.
 Move A to B, B to C, C to D, and D to A. Orientation isn't critical on rectangular relays, so you can rotate the relay 180 degrees if needed.
 If you notice a new problem and/or the old problem is fixed, you may have a relay issue.
 Replace affected relay.
 Or you can test each relay with a 9V battery and multimeter.